ghaiklor/passport-google-plus-token/README.md

 };
 ```

-### Parameters in request

-Based on examples above, you should have route `auth/google`.
-This route accepts 2 parameters: `access_token` and `refresh_token`.

-`access_token` is REQUIRED.
+The POST request to this route should include a JSON object with the keys `access_token` and optionally, `refresh_token` set to the credentials you receive from Google Plus.

 ## Issues

-If you receive a `401 Unauthorized` error, it is most likely because you have wrong access token or not yet specified any application "Permissions".
+If you receive a `401 Unauthorized` error, it is most likely because you have wrong access token or not yet specified any application permissions.
 Once you refresh access token with new permissions, try to send this access token again.

 ## License